Sponsored Research and Updates

 Read the recent paper published

-NF2 BioSolutions is supporting Dr. Gary Brenner’s lab at Massachusetts General Hospital for the development of bacterio-immunotherapy to treat NF2-associated tumors.
-This new approach utilizes a cell-based treatment strategy in which live-attenuated – or in other words, less toxic – bacteria (Salmonella typhimurium) are directly injected into tumors.
-Their published preclinical data show that following injection of these therapies into NF2 schwannomas the tumors shrink and, in some cases, completely resolve.
+NF2 BioSolutions is supporting Dr. Gary Brenner’s lab at Massachusetts General Hospital to develop a bacterio-immunotherapy to treat NF2-associated tumors.
+This new approach utilizes a cell-based treatment strategy in which live-attenuated – or, in other words, a less toxic – bacteria (Salmonella typhimurium) is directly injected into tumors.
+Their published preclinical data show that following the injection of these therapies into NF2 schwannomas, the tumors shrink and, in some cases, completely resolve.

-Currently, Dr. Brenner in collaboration with Dr. John Mekalanos continues to develop genetically modified versions of the Salmonella bacterial product designed to improve efficacy and decrease toxicity.
-One strategy involves creating bacteria “armed” with genes that enhance tumor cell death.
+Currently, Dr. Brenner, in collaboration with Dr. John Mekalanos, continues to develop genetically modified versions of the Salmonella bacterial product designed to improve efficacy and decrease toxicity.
+One strategy involves creating bacteria “armed” with genes that enhance tumor cell death (ASC gene).

-Here is a webinar where Drs.
-Brenner and Mekalanos explained their research: https://youtu.be/MnQFTfGXUMU
+Click here to watch the webinar where Drs.
+Brenner and Mekalanos explained their research: https://youtu.be/MnQFTfGXUMU.

-Developing new strains of bacteria and testing on different mouse colonies is time-consuming, which is why parallel, to save precious time, the biotech Mulberry Therapeutics was formed to prepare the ground for a future human trial.
+Developing new strains of bacteria and testing on different mouse colonies is time-consuming, which is why, in parallel, to save precious time, the biotech Mulberry Therapeutics was formed to prepare the ground for a future human trial.

-Mulberry, under the leadership of Neil Kirby, is working to raise additional funds and to move the Salmonella product described in the Brenner/Mekalanos PNAS paper to human clinical trials.
+LAST UPDATE: under Neil Kirby's leadership, Mulberry is working to raise additional funds and move the Salmonella product described in the Brenner/Mekalanos PNAS paper to human clinical trials.
 Mulberry has significantly de-risked this therapy following a successful pre-IND meeting with the FDA.
 Mulberry has been granted orphan drug designation for this therapy in the US and Europe and has assembled a world-class internal and external team of advisors with unique expertise in bacterial engineering, tumor biology, and rare disease drug development.
 Mulberry is collaborating with leading NF2 experts and schwannoma experts to progress the development of this novel therapy and has the support of NF2 BioSolutions and the NF2 patient community.
 In addition to an STTR grant, Mulberry has raised $2M to date.
 The goal is to enter clinical trials in 2023 as a targeted therapy for patients with schwannomas associated with NF2.

-Mulberry is currently raising private funds, if you are interested in investing in this biotech, please contact neil@mulberrybio.com
+Mulberry is currently raising private funds, so if you are interested in investing in this biotech, please reach out to them at neil@mulberrybio.com

 Suicide Gene: Dr. Brenner’s lab, Mass.
 General Hospital/Harvard Medical School (Boston)